These Are the Movies on Rotten Tomatoes With 0 Percent Ratings

 Jaws: The Revenge (1987); 0 percent

 Jaws: The Revenge has the distinction of finally sinking the franchise for good.
 The fourth Jaws movie was nominated for four Razzies and won one for Worst Visual Effects.
-It made Entertainment Weekly’s list of the worst movie sequels ever, and Empire ranked it among the 50 worst movies ever.
-Period.
+It made Entertainment Weekly’s list of the worst movie sequels ever, and Empire ranked it among the 50 worst movies ever, period.
+And for some sequels people actually liked, check out these 17 Movie Sequels Better Than the Original.

 Police Academy 4: Citizens on Patrol (1987); 0 percent

-The critical consensus on Rotten Tomatoes sums up the fourth installment of the Police Academy franchise as “utterly, completely, thoroughly and astonishingly unfunny.”
-The film marks the last appearance by Steve Guttenberg as Carey Mahoney and it also has the dubious honor of being the only Police Academy movie to receive a Razzie nomination—for Worst Original Song for “Let’s Go to Heaven in My Car.”
-For the record, it lost to “I Want Your Sex” by George Michael from Beverly Hills Cop II.
+The critical consensus on Rotten Tomatoes sums up the fourth installment of the Police Academy franchise as “utterly, completely, thoroughly, and astonishingly unfunny."
+The film marks the last appearance by Steve Guttenberg as Carey Mahoney, and it also has the dubious honor of being the only Police Academy movie to receive a Razzie nomination—for Worst Original Song (Brian Wilson's “Let’s Go to Heaven in My Car”).
+For the record, it lost to "I Want Your Sex" by George Michael from Beverly Hills Cop II.

 Mac and Me (1988); 0 percent

 In addition to being a “bald-face copy of E.T.,” according to the L.A.
 Times, Mac and Me is basically a 94-minute commercial for McDonald’s.
-The movie is about a boy in a wheelchair (Jade Calegory) who befriends an alien named Mac (which stands for Mysterious Alien Creature).
+The movie is about a boy (Jade Calegory) who befriends an alien named Mac (which stands for Mysterious Alien Creature).

 Coincidentally, Mac develops an affection for McDonald's—and the film infamously includes a five-minute dance sequence, featuring Ronald McDonald.
 Mac and Me also received four Razzie nominations, and Ronald McDonald won for Worst New Star.